 Evaluation of teacher eligibility for a TIA designation is considered annually.
-This means that every year a teacher receives a T-TESS evaluation and has an approved student growth measure data, the teacher's TIA score will be calculated, and the teacher has an opportunity to meet TIA eligibility:
+This means that every year a teacher receives a T-TESS evaluation and has an approved student growth measure data, and meets the local designation requirements, the teacher's TIA score will be calculated, and the teacher has an opportunity to meet TIA eligibility:

-- Teachers with an existing TIA designation will not be annually resubmitted for designation within their five-year valid TIA designation period if they continue to meet the same designation level for example, a teacher that earned an Exemplary TIA designation during 2022-2023 would not be submitted to maintain their TIA Exemplary designation in 2023-2024 if they continue to earn a qualifying Exemplary designation TIA score and meet the minimum teacher appraisal and student growth component minimums. - Teachers with an existing TIA designation will be resubmitted for a higher designation within their five-year valid TIA designation period if a subsequent year performance earns a higher TIA designation for example, a teacher that earned a Recognized TIA designation during 2022-2023 could be submitted in for a Master TIA designation if they earned a qualifying Master TIA score and meet the teacher appraisal and student growth component minimums. - Teachers with an existing TIA designation will not be resubmitted to lower a TIA designation within their five-year valid TIA designation period.
+- Teachers with an existing TIA designation do not need to be annually resubmitted for designation within their fiveyear valid TIA designation period if they continue to meet the same designation level - for example, a teacher that earned an Exemplary TIA designation during 2022-2023 would not be submitted, they will maintain their TIA Exemplary designation in 2023-2024 if they continue to be employed in a 087 position. - Teachers with an existing TIA designation will be resubmitted for a higher designation within their five-year valid TIA designation period if a subsequent year performance earns a higher TIA designation for example, a teacher that earned a Recognized TIA designation during 2022-2023 could be submitted in for a Master TIA designation if they earned a qualifying Master TIA score and meet the teacher appraisal and student growth component minimums. - Teachers with an existing TIA designation will not be resubmitted to lower a TIA designation within their five-year valid TIA designation period.